codespearhead/word-to-pdf-api/README.md

 2. Spin up the API

 > **Note**: The container will take a while to boot because "libreoffice" is a rather large dependency.
-Luckily, Flask's built-in web server will auto-reload the Flask app changes are made to the server.py and saved, since the Flask app's running in debug mode.
+Luckily, Flask's built-in web server will auto-reload the Flask app once changes are made to the server.py and saved, since the Flask app's running in debug mode.

 ```
 docker compose up